henrirosten/xref-tool/README.md

 ```
 Missing_commit    Missing_commit_summary                                            Based_on_commit
 ----------------  ----------------------------------------------------------------  -----------------
-db8cd32198d9      IB/hfi1: Don't cancel unused work item                            8c37f7c23c02
+ca9033ba69c7      IB/hfi1: Don't cancel unused work item                            4d43d395fed1
-596180c2110c      mmc: sdhci-of-esdhc: re-implement erratum A-009204 workaround     019ca0bf8d91
+f667216c5c7c      mmc: sdhci-of-esdhc: re-implement erratum A-009204 workaround     5dd195522562
-b2a0788c52c3      cpu/SMT: Fix x86 link error without CONFIG_SYSFS                  4d166206cf41
+dc8d37ed304e      cpu/SMT: Fix x86 link error without CONFIG_SYSFS                  ec527c318036
-0a56a2e1624a      ASoC: sgtl5000: Fix VDDA and VDDIO comparison                     ec4815460d81
+e19ecbf105b2      ASoC: sgtl5000: Fix VDDA and VDDIO comparison                     b6319b061ba2
-d2136afb5193      EDAC/ghes: Fix locking and memory barrier issues                  d97e4a6d2b2f
+23f61b9fc5cc      EDAC/ghes: Fix locking and memory barrier issues                  1e72e673b9d1
-edaeb1133785      kvm: x86: Host feature SSBD doesn't imply guest feature SPEC_CTR  dbf38b17a892
+396d2e878f92      kvm: x86: Host feature SSBD doesn't imply guest feature SPEC_CTR  0c54914d0c52
-185563ec1195      iomap: fix return value of iomap_dio_bio_actor on 32bit systems   807a59723109
+e9f930ac88a8      iomap: fix return value of iomap_dio_bio_actor on 32bit systems   4721a6010990
-a4e2e221480b      KVM: x86: Remove a spurious export of a static function           6a10f818a9ad
+24885d1d79e2      KVM: x86: Remove a spurious export of a static function           cbbaa2727aa3
-ce75dd3abbc8      netfilter: nf_tables: autoload modules from the abort path        7ed065bd8a20
+eb014de4fd41      netfilter: nf_tables: autoload modules from the abort path        ec7470b834fe
-2548a72a6f5c      bpftool: Fix printing incorrect pointer in btf_dump_ptr           5fab87c26f0a
+555089fdfc37      bpftool: Fix printing incorrect pointer in btf_dump_ptr           22c349e8db89
-38b67e60b6b5      tracing: Fix now invalid var_ref_vals assumption in trace action  ce28d664054d
+d380dcde9a07      tracing: Fix now invalid var_ref_vals assumption in trace action  8bcebc77e85f
-0e9619ff10ca      sched/cpufreq: Move the cfs_rq_util_change() call to cpufreq_upd  d71744b5c149
+bef69dd87828      sched/cpufreq: Move the cfs_rq_util_change() call to cpufreq_upd  039ae8bcf7a5
 ```

 Output is a table that summarizes the potential missing commits.
-In the above example, column names 'Missing_commit' and 'Missing_commit_summary' refer the v5.4 commit that appear missing from v4.19.
-Column 'Based_on_commit' is the v4.19 commit where the corresponding commit in v5.4 was fixed or reverted.
+In the above example, column names 'Missing_commit' and 'Missing_commit_summary' refer the upstream commit that appear missing from v4.19 based on v5.4.
+Column 'Based_on_commit' is the upstream commit that was fixed or reverted in v5.4, and that is also included in v4.19.
 In addition to the table to stdout, the script generates a CSV file with more details for the found missing commits.

 Note that the produced list of missing patches requires manual effort to determine if the found missing patches would actually be relevant in the branch specified by CSV1.
-You may want to use the option `--blacklist` to specify a list of CSV2 commits that should not be applied to branch specified by CSV1.
-Blacklist file is simply a text file that lists the commit hexshas for the blacklisted CSV2 commits.
-For instance, if you want to ignore db8cd32198d9 and 596180c2110c when determining the missing commits from v4.19 based on v5.4, you could have the following contents in a text file:
+You may want to use the option `--blacklist` to specify a list of upstream commits that should not be applied to branch specified by CSV1.
+Blacklist file is simply a text file that lists the upstream commit hexshas for the blacklisted commits.
+For instance, if you want to ignore ca9033ba69c7 and f667216c5c7c when determining the missing commits from v4.19 based on v5.4, you could have the following contents in a text file:

 ```
 $ cat blacklist_v5.4-v4.19.txt